Installing and Configuring Kubernetes cluster using kubeadm on Ubuntu

 --node-name $NODENAME

-This command starts a few preflight checks and starts the necessary Pods needed for starting the Kubernets control plane.
+This command starts a few preflight checks and the necessary Pods to start the Kubernetes control plane.
 At the end of successful execution, you will see output similar to what is shown here.

 1